rorymckinley/codelab_ci/README.md

 * Each team member can commit and push as vigorously as they please on their CI branch, using sloppy, private commit messages along the way.
 * When a team member wants to share their changes on the workbench, they:
-  * git tag -af ci.
+  * git tag -af ci\_followed\_by\_anything.
 The tag message should be the message desired for the squashed merge into the workbench branch.
+The tag must not be duplicated across "users"
   * git push -t
-* The update hook on the server handles the push as follows:
+* The post-receive hook on the server handles the push as follows:
-  * Get out of the way unless sha1-new is tagged as ci.
+  * Checks STDIN for a refname that is refs/tags/ci\_followed\_by\_anything
+  * If it finds a suitable refname, it finds the commit linked to the tag (using the refname not the sha of the tag to ensure that we always get the latest commit for that tag).
+Use: git for-each-ref --format="%(object) %(taggeremail)" refs/tags/ci
+  * Using the commit, it finds the branch that contains the commit.
+    Using: git branch --contains commit_sha
-  * Select the workbench branch by naming convention: strip off ci\_[^\_]\+\_ from the CI branch.
+  * It tries to lookup a workbench branch via the naming convention: strip off ci\_[^\_]\+\_ from the CI branch.
   * Schedule a test-and-merge operation from the CI branch to HEAD on the workbench branch.
 * The test-and-merge operation works like this: